Awards Previous Winners

 2015 - Tad McIntosh, HumCap

-2014 - Rep. Angie Chen Button, Texas House of Representatives
+2014 - Angie Chen Button, Texas House of Representatives

-2012 - Robert Robb, Office of Tech Commercialization, The University of Texas at Dallas
+2012 - Robert Robb, Tech Commercialization, UT Dallas

 2010 - North Texas Regional Center for Innovation and Commercialization

-2009 - Rep. Dan Branch, Texas House of Representatives
+2009 - Dan Branch, Texas House of Representatives

 2008 - The Institute for Innovation and Entrepreneurship at UT Dallas

-2004 - Office of Technology Development, Southwestern Medical Center, Dallas
+Office of Technology Development, UT Southwestern Medical Center 2004

 2021 - Leemon Baird, Hedera Hashgraph